Loan documents set out rules you and your lender must follow until money is repaid in full.

 • Rules in your contract must be fair and in line with relevant laws, including the CCCFA itself, Privacy Act, and Consumer Guarantees Act.

-• The lender must determine if the loan is suitable for you, and whether you can afford the repayments.
+• In most cases, the lender must determine if the loan is suitable for you, and whether you can afford the repayments.

 • The lender must provide you with disclosure statements containing information about the contract.